IOC says Russian, Belarusian athletes can compete at Paris Olympics

 The IOC said eight Russians and three Belarusians are among 4,600 athletes worldwide who have so far qualified for the Summer Games, which open in July.

 They will only be allowed to compete in individual sports and no teams for the two countries will be allowed to participate in Paris.
+The IOC has also said that no state or government official from Russia or Belarus will be invited to or accredited for Paris 2024, but argue that athletes should not be held accountable for the actions of their governments.

 More than 60 Ukrainian athletes have qualified for next year’s Paris Olympics.
 A total of about 11,000 athletes will take part in the games next year.